MaximeCourchesne/SeafarersFinancialSchool-/_posts/2024-09-30-basicTerms.md

 mermaid: true
 ---

 These terms are essential to understand more complex topics that will be discussed in later posts.
-</br></br>
-## Economics
+But why should you even learn finance in the first place?
+Well let me explain:
 ```mermaid
 flowchart TD
     A[Brokie] --> B{Should I Learn Finance?}